jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 ```

 ## Spy
-The Mock above provides more confidence, but do we really know for sure that `isAuthorized(User user)` has been called for the `User`.
+The Mock above provides more confidence, but do we really know for sure that `isAuthorized(User user)` has been called for the `User`?
 The Mocked version of the test only confirms that if `isAuthorized(User user)` is called that it will return `true` for the specific User.
 We can infer to some degree from the Null/Dummy test above that it was called, but I don’t think it’s definitive enough.

 A Spy Test Double can help with this.
-A Spy Test Double records its interactions and returns them via a query:
+A Spy Test Double records its interactions and returns them via a query.
 Let’s make this test more obvious by upgrading the Test Double to a Spy:
 ```java
 class AuthorizationSpy implements Authorization {